YJSGframework/yjsg-translations/README.md

 # YJSG Translations
-Translations for YJSG Template Framework
+Translations for YJSG Template Framework Plugin

 # How to translate YJSG?
 1. Fork yjsg-translations repo